jentery/engl230v2/index.md

 *Friday, October 22nd*

 * Review and comment on the lecture notes for "Images, Part 1" in Teams.
 Maybe some doodles in the margins?
 * Complete and submit Worksheet 4 in class.
-This worksheet will address the address the analysis of images in fiction.
+This worksheet will address the analysis of images in fiction.

 ## Week 8 (Oct.
 26, 27 + 29): Images, Part 2